I hate my job.~Evander Hunter

 He grins, blood coating his teeth and a crazy gleam in his dark eyes.

 I jump to my feet, barely getting my footing and my arms crossed in front of me before his fist makes contact.
-He pulls back and, thinking he’s gonna strike again, I duck, intending to sweep his feet.
+He pulls back and, thinking he’s gonna strike again, I duck, intending to sweep his feet out from under him.
 Instead, his knee comes up.
 Not only do I not knock him down, I hear my nose crunch long before I feel it.

 “Jesus!”
 Jeph hisses, squatting down in front of me and grabbing my face.
 He tilts it from side to side as he examines the damage.
 It must be bad if he’s stopping.
 This is far from the worst injury he’s ever given me.